ChengxuLiu/FSI/README.md

 * Chengxu Liu: <liuchx97@gmail.com>

 ## Acknowledgement
-The code of FSI is built upon [BNUDC](https://github.com/JaihyunKoh/BNUDC/tree/main), and we express our gratitude to these awesome projects.
+The code of FSI is built upon [BNUDC](https://github.com/JaihyunKoh/BNUDC/tree/main) and [LaMa](https://github.com/advimman/lama), and we express our gratitude to these awesome projects.